 - Remember why you are running the 5K!
 It should be part of your goals and not the end of your running career so have fun with it

 The 10K is a natural step up for runners who have run a 5K and have enough distance under them (weeks 16-19 of the running plan in this guide) to run 6 miles.
-Many runners are tempted to skip over the 10K running distance in favor or 10 mile, half-marathon, or marathon races… but they miss out on a lot of opportunities to learn about how their body and mind handles this interesting distance that bridges the gap between middle and long distance running.
+Many runners are tempted to skip over the 10K running distance in favor or 10 mile, half-marathon, or marathon race.
+They miss out on a lot of opportunities to learn about how their body and mind handles this interesting distance that bridges the gap between middle and long distance running.
 The 10K will challenge your endurance and strength while helping you determine whether this is the top distance you enjoy to run, if 5Ks are more your thing, or if a step up to long distance running via 10 miles and up is what you crave.
 Adopt the same rules of running for the 5K with a few notable exceptions:

 - Try to separate the race into 3 parts.
 Miles 1 and 2 should be comfortable in that you are getting into your running grove, miles 3 and 4 should focus on sustaining the running groove from miles 1 and 2 while noticing increased effort, and miles 5 and 6 is where you need to focus on good breathing and seeing if you can catch the person in front of you.
 If you start to fall off your pace or get worried, especially during the later parts of the 10K, just remember that if you followed the running schedule, you have plenty of strength and running endurance.
 You should also look for others moving around your pace.
 It will help you as much as it helps them to get to the finish line